laravel/docs/authentication.md

 <a name="laravels-built-in-browser-authentication-services"></a>
 #### Laravel's Built-in Browser Authentication Services

 Laravel includes built-in authentication and session services which are typically accessed via the `Auth` and `Session` facades.
-These features provide cookie based authentication for requests that are initiated from web browsers.
+These features provide cookie-based authentication for requests that are initiated from web browsers.
 They provide methods that allow you to verify a user's credentials and authenticate the user.
 In addition, these services will automatically store the proper authentication data in the user's session and issue the user's session cookie.
 A discussion of how to use these services is contained within this documentation.

 **Application Starter Kits**